Punakha Dzong - The Most Beautiful Dzong of Bhutan

 Shabdrung Ngawang Namgyal built the first Dzong - Simtokha Dzong in southern Thimphu in 1629, from where he could control traffic over the vital Paro valley to the west and Trongsa Valley to the east.
 After landing in Paro, travelers can visit the large Rinpung Dzong (also called Paro Dzong), tour the current seat of the government and summer palace for Central Monastic Body at Tashichho Dzong in Thimphu and explore more gorgeous Dzongs in other regions of Bhutan.

 The First Dzong of Bhutan - Simtokha Dzong

 1. Best Time to Visit Punakha Dzong

-For the lower elevation at Punakha Valley and the surrounding lush vegetation, Punakha Dzong (alt: 1,200m) enjoys a moderate climate all year around, even the winter days are relatively warm than other places.
+For the lower elevation at Punakha Valley and the surrounding lush vegetation, Punakha Dzong (alt: 1,200 m) enjoys a moderate climate all year around, even the winter days are relatively warm than other places.
 Tourists can visit Punakha Dzong at any time of year.
 Considering the comfort and convenience of travel, the best time to visit Punakha Dzong is from February to April and October to December, when the weather and climate is quite balmy and pleasant.
 It is getting warmer since February and the famous Punakha Tshechu will be held during the end of February and beginning of March.
 Autumn gives the more clear days to view the Himalayas.
-It’s not recommended to tour Punakha in summer and late winter for it’s either too humid and hot in summer rainy season or chilly at the end of winter.
+It’s not recommended touring Punakha in summer and late winter for it’s either too humid and hot in summer rainy season or chilly at the end of winter.